mbax/Cardstock/README.md

 Yes!
 Multiple server support is baked into the core of Cardstock.
 Simply set up the configuration file with multiple server objects, and Cardstock will try its darndest to connect to them.

+---

+Oh, you made it down here.
+Nice.
+If you want to support Cardstock, there's [Gratipay](https://gratipay.com/~jkcclemens/) above, or you can try out [Salt](https://salt.bountysource.com/teams/cardstock_irc), which has rewards.